 Information about the estate agents, or property agents, who manage the transaction on behalf of buyers and sellers…

-The Dutch word ‘makelaars’ means estate agent and they ‘make’ the purchase or sale happen.
-You do not have to use one, but you are buying a property in a country that has property bylaws you might not be familiar with.
-So, it’s always best buying and selling with a real estate agent.
+The Dutch word ‘makelaars’ means estate agent, and they ‘make’ the purchase or sale happen.
+You do not have to use one, but you are buying a property in a country with property bylaws you might not be familiar with.
+So, it’s always best to buy and sell with a real estate agent.

 Many individual agents also have websites where prospective buyers or sellers can give their details and initiate property searches or valuations.

 They are not charities, of course, and you will have to pay for their fees, as a buyer or a seller, as you are using their advice.
 Other options, such as house hunters, are available.

 If you’d like more information about How To Buy A Home In The Netherlands, please feel free to contact me.